2019 Inclusive Participation Funding Program (IPFP)

 The IPFP objectives are consistent with those detailed in the ACTIVE 2020 strategy, a long term strategic plan for sport and active recreation in the ACT Region, promoting partnerships to develop the industry and unite the system to connect and promote the economic and social value of sport and active recreation to the community.

 ACTIVE 2020 identifies seven fundamental goals as the key strategic priorities upon which the industry will be nurtured and promoted over the period 2011-2020.
-Applications for the 2016 IPFP are required to identify one of these strategic priorities to which it best aligns.
-The ACTIVE 2020 strategy can be found on the ACTIVE 2020 website .
+Applications for the 2019 IPFP are required to identify one of these strategic priorities to which it best aligns.
+The ACTIVE 2020 strategy can be found on the ACTIVE 2020 web page.

 5. General Eligibility